Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 <!-- dash to advise on changed durations from rework? (throughout entire document) -->

 ### The Lab Story
-You are a university researcher that wants to study stock performance of major consumer goods (CPG) companies in the US.
+You are a university researcher studying stock performance of major consumer goods (CPG) companies in the US.
 This lab combines Nasdaq's daily stock price data with SEC company filings to understand how stocks react to certain reports.

 We will start by collecting data from three different sources:
 1. Load company metadata `.csv` file.